algosup/2023-2024-project-3-virtual-processor-team-8/Management/project-charter.md

 ## Communication Plan

-- Regular team meetings: [Specify frequency and mode of communication]
+- Regular team meetings: 2 by week.
-- Progress updates: [Specify reporting structure and tools]
+- Progress updates: 3 by week.

 ## Risks and Mitigation